att-comdev/valet/doc/resources/README.rst

 The following is current as of Valet Release 1.0.

+.. _NOTE: The use of superfluous :: characters is necessary as a workaround for a CodeCloud reStructuredText markup parsing bug.

 ATT::CloudQoS::ResourceGroup
 ----------------------------

-*Note: The name of this resource may change to OS::Valet::ResourceGroup in the future.*

-Use this to declare one or more deployable resources (currently Servers and other Resource Groups) as being related through affinity, diversity, or exclusivity.
+CloudQoS Resource Groups declare one or more deployable resources (currently Servers and other Resource Groups) as being related through affinity, diversity, or exclusivity.
 While Resource Groups can include other groups, no circular references are permitted.

 This resource is purely informational in nature and makes no changes to heat, nova, or cinder.
 The Valet Heat Lifecycle Plugin passes this information to the optimizer.

 Properties
 ----------

-Note: Property characteristics are presently under review and may be revised.

 - **name** (String)
   - Name of relationship.
 Required for exclusivity groups.